lotus-bloom0/top-exercises/README.md

 ## [Foundations](https://www.theodinproject.com/paths/foundations/courses/foundations)

-Introduction, Prerequisites, and Git Basics did not have assignments that required the creation of documents.
+If a section or lesson is not listed then completion did not require the creation, or editing, of documents.

 ### [HTML Foundations](https://www.theodinproject.com/paths/foundations/courses/foundations#html-foundations)